 But, and I'll get back to the sporting goods store in a minute.

-Go in alone, be mobbed immediately, and never get out and never do anything.
+Go in alone, be mobbed immediately and never get out and never do anything.

 That's one.

-Go in with uh an uh a security guy or a small entourage essentially to keep people off me so that I can go in, buy stuff and leave like a normal person, in which case I'm uh a complete you know what, or walk the line in between there, go in with a little entourage, some security, buy my stuff, and then take ten or fifteen minutes to talk to people.
+Go in with a security guy or a small entourage essentially to keep people off me so that I can go in, buy stuff and leave like a normal person, in which case I'm a complete you-know-what.

-You so I I got no choice.
+So I got no choice.

 So anyway, fame has its highs and its lows.